listless-restless/honkai-vns/README.md

 For now, everything will remain in this fork, and I will continue to merge edits from the `test`("active") branch with my own `master` ("final") branch.

-Since this is, as far as I am aware, the only active fork for this project, I would advise any future translators to merge here first.
+Since this is, as far as I am aware, the only active fork for this project (with other child forks/branches from contributing translators), I would advise any future translators to merge here first.